 Since it was implemented for Singaporean travellers in 2014, we’ve been able to go through immigration at the Hong Kong airport even faster.
 Plus, departing travellers can also leave via the Smart Departure system.

-However, this e-Channel service can only be used if you haven’t visited Hong Kong more than 2 times over the past 2 years.
+However, this e-Channel service can only be used if you have visited Hong Kong at least 2 times in the past 24 months.
 The only exceptions would be if you have a HKSAR Travel Pass, APEC Business Travel Card, or Frequent Flyer Programme membership card from an airline that is registered under the Frequent Visitor Scheme.

 Do you need to apply beforehand?
 Yes, unless you’ve registered for the e-Channel Service for Frequent Visitors before.